So when you ask three to five WordPress design agencies for a quote for your new site, why do their costs vary so much?

 One thing to remember with WordPress sites is that they can be developed over time, so we often suggest to our clients to look at functionality as a phase one, phase two etc.

 The size of your business

-If your business turns over £15M, but the budget for a project is £750, that’s going to raise some questions at the agency.
+If your business turns over £15M, but the budget for a project is £750, that will raise some questions at the agency.

-Obviously, not all projects have budgets related to the size of the business, but a WordPress agency worth its salt will check out the size of your business, its accounts (via Companies House) and the size of the team.
+Not all projects have budgets related to the size of the business, but an experienced WordPress developer worth their salt will check out the size of your business, its accounts (via Companies House) and the team size.